c6o/docs/content/changelogs/cli.md

 Note: Make sure you have a teleport session open before using the mount commmand: `czctl [workload] teleport [workload name] -n [namespace]`

+Note (Known Issue): If you have mounted some volumes, do not use `czctl session close --all` as this will close teleport before trying to unmount volumes.
+If you end up in this state, re-teleport and expliclty close the mount session first and then the teleport session.

 ## Release Notes for v1.0.4

 ### New Features